Want to upgrade a standalone agent instead? See Upgrade standalone Elastic Agents.

 With Fleet upgrade capabilities, you can view and select agents that are out of date, and trigger selected agents to download, install, and run the new version.
 You can trigger upgrades to happen immediately, or specify a maintenance window during which the upgrades will occur.
 If your Elastic Stack subscription level supports it, you can schedule upgrades to occur at a specific date and time.

 In most failure cases the Elastic Agent may retry an upgrade after a short wait.
 The wait durations between retries are: 1m, 5m, 10m, 15m, 30m, and 1h.
 During this time, the Elastic Agent may show up as "retrying" in the Fleet UI.
-Note that you can abort an upgrade that is being retried.
-See Abort an upgrade.

 This approach simplifies the process of keeping your agents up to date.
 It also saves you time because you don’t need third-party tools or processes to manage upgrades.